UVADS/ds5110/01_foundations_of_big_data_systems/reading.md

 Questions for Discussion:
 - What are the benefits of MapReduce?
 - At a high level, how does it work? (what are the big ideas?)
+- What are stragglers and how are they handled?
+- How are these events handled: worker failure? driver failure?

 ---